Braves vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In eight games over the last 10 matchups when favored by sportsbooks, the Braves have a record of 3-5.
+- The Braves have played as the favorite in nine of their past 10 games and won four of those contests.

-- In their last 10 games with a total, the Braves and their opponents have failed to hit the over seven times.
+- In their last 10 games with a total, the Braves and their opponents are 2-6-2 when it comes to hitting the over.

 Braves Betting Records & Stats

-- The Braves have been favored on the moneyline 49 total times this season.
-They've gone 29-20 in those games.
+- The Braves have compiled a 30-20 record in games they were favored on the moneyline (winning 60% of those games).

-- Atlanta has gone 14-7 when it has played as moneyline favorites with odds of -165 or shorter (66.7% winning percentage).
+- Atlanta has a record of 26-12 when it has played as moneyline favorites with odds of -135 or shorter (68.4% winning percentage).

-- Based on this contest's moneyline, the Braves have an implied win probability of 62.3%.
+- The Braves have a 57.4% chance to win this game based on the moneyline's implied probability.

-- Atlanta has played in 59 games with an over/under set, and have combined with its opponents to go over the total 32 times (32-24-3).
+- Atlanta has had an over/under set by bookmakers 60 times, and have combined with opponents to go over the total in 32 of those games (32-25-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!